What's Your AI Style? Take the 2-minute quiz - are you a Cyborg, Centaur or Self-Automator? →

 Caveats: The dataset is compiled through systematic search of the Companies Registry.
 Some entities may be missing as there is no single published consolidated list.
 "Foreign Company" means a company incorporated elsewhere but registered to operate on the Isle of Man.
 Incorporation date for foreign companies is often their UK/overseas incorporation date, not their IoM registration date.

 Data indexed April 2024.
-Updated quarterly.
+Updated periodically.

 📊Key Insights